-My name is David Williams, and I am the owner of LeanWorkoutRoutines.com.
+My name is David Williams, and I am the owner of aleanlife.com.
 Thanks for visiting my site!
 It is my privilege to have you here.
-I hope you find some value to help you achieve your fitness goals, and to do so without injury along the way.
+I hope you find some value to help you achieve your fitness and wellness goals, and to do so without injury along the way.

 My site is geared for the middle-aged audience who are super busy with a job or career, but yet still want to look their best on a very tight schedule.
-All of the workouts on this site can be done in 30 minutes or less, and the 30 minute workouts are performed just 3 days a week:
+We focus on the 3 pillars of being the best you at any age: Fitness, Nutrition, Wellness.

 And yes, this is totally doable with some focus, discipline, and solid dose of motivation.

 Fitness was always a priority for me as a “young buck.”
 I graduated from West Point in 1990, where I was in the top 5% of my class for physical fitness.
 You can see the photo to the right where I proudly wore my “Gold Fitness Star” on my PT shorts representing the Top 5% in physical fitness.

 During this time, I performed in the top 1% on the Army Physical Fitness Test (APFT), which consisted of push-ups, sit-ups, and a 2-mile run.
 I could do over 110 push-ups in 2 minutes, over 110 sit-ups in 2 minutes, and run the 2 mile run in under 11 minutes.
 I tell you all of this not to boast, but to set the table for where I am going with this.
 The APFT at West Point is the same as it is in the regular Army – taken twice a year.